When it comes to Thursday night dinner ideas, I’m usually in two minds.

 This whole dish takes just 15 minutes, including cooking the pasta.

-I know it’s hard, but try not to overfill these babies.
+Either way, try not to overfill these babies.
 As much as we all want lots of fillings, they will burst as they cook and make a big old mess.

 I don’t think anything can top a Crockpot full of tender, melt-in-your-mouth pulled pork.
 It’s tangy, sweet, and super versatile.